by Derrick Krane

 This is an impingement on your freedom of choice.
 With the utmost respect for the fine men and women in law enforcement, they are human, meaning they are fallible and flawed, as am I, and as we all are.
 The system they work in is flawed and packed with shortcomings.

-The last thing you need is to find yourself in a position where you will have to defend yourself against criminal charges stemming from a misunderstanding or overzealous prosecutors.
+The last thing you need is to find yourself in a position where you will have to defend yourself against legal charges stemming from a misunderstanding or overzealous prosecutors.

 Even worse, you will be tried, convicted, and sentenced in the Supreme Court of social media, where there is no appeal process.
 Regardless of whether you did it or not, you did it.
 The truth is whatever people think it is.